 - Finally you will need medical insurance that covers you for the UAE and the duration of your visa.

-Do I need to be in the country to apply for the remote working visa?
+Do I need to be in Dubai to apply for the remote working visa?

 You can apply online for the visa, from the official website here